-Middle School conferences are held in early November (in 2017 the evenings of Nov 8 & 16 and afternoons on Nov 9 & 17).
+Middle School conferences are held in early November.
 SRMS will send an email communication to all SRMS families in late October with instructions for how to schedule the conferences online (please note: do not wait to sign up as there are a limited number of slots for parent/teacher conferences).
 Your conference time will be with your child’s team teachers together.
 World languages, music, art, etc. are separate appointments.

 Please note that you can communicate with your children’s teachers at any time and do not have to wait for conferences if there is something you would like to discuss.